Tanzania-AI-Community/twiga/docs/en/GETTING_STARTED.md

 4. **Restart the FastAPI stack** (`make run` or `docker-compose … up`) so that the new configuration is loaded.

 With this setup, Twiga sends all chat and embedding requests to your local Ollama instance.
-If you also keep an `LLM_API_KEY`, the app can still switch back to Together AI or OpenAI by changing `AI_PROVIDER`.
+If you also keep an `LLM_API_KEY`, the app can still switch back to Together AI or OpenAI by changing `LLM_PROVIDER` and `Embedding_Provider`.

 ## 📊 LangSmith Tracing (Optional)